contacttyrese/appium_java_sample/README.md

 * Node v24
 * UiAutomator2 driver

-If you would like the binary please visit here: https://dearyapp.com/

 To run this project from cli:
 * You must have an Android Emulator/Device setup
 * You must have Appium server setup